wmeng1018/Chen-lab-website/team/index.md

 # <i class="fas fa-users"></i>Team

 Our lab is made up of a highly engaged and collaborative team of researchers.
 We recognize that diverse teams do better research.
 We foster an environment where team members are treated equally, and where we respect and admire our differences.
-The team includes postdocs, students at all levels and staff.
+The team includes faculty, postdocs, students at all levels and staff.

 {% include section.html %}